-We do not offer set delivery days or times, however if you leave a preferred delivery date in the ‘customer notes’ section of the check-out page then we will do everything we can to have it delivered as close to your preferred delivery day as possible.
+We cannot guarantee delivery dates, however, you can select a preferred delivery date on the check-out page, and we will do everything we can to have it delivered as close to your preferred delivery day as possible.

 IS THERE A DELIVERY CHARGE?

 - Courier orders over £40 – FREE